Is Stripe safe? How secure is Stripe for payments?

 Panna Kemenes

 If you run a business with an online presence, you can use Stripe for online card payments.
 You can also use Stripe as a business that trades globally.
-It supports currency conversion and is available for businesses in 44 countries.
+It supports currency conversion and is available in 195 countries across 135+ currencies.

 But before you start using Stripe, there is one question you will want to be sure of: Is Stripe safe?